KaneOvO/S7-Rapid-Prototyping/README.md

 Fail when the player reaches the far left side of the screen, and win when the player reaches the far right side.

-Whether victory or defeat triggers the condition, a text prompt of victory or defeat will pop up, followed by a pause of three seconds to refresh the page.
+Whether victory or defeat triggers the condition, a text prompt of victory or defeat will pop up, followed by a pause of three seconds then refresh the page.